Connecticut Roads - US 202/6/44/CT 10

 EB from New Preston to Torrington.

 WB in the same area.
-The first two photos are the top and bottom of the same assembly.
+The 2nd and 3rd photos are the top and bottom of the same assembly.

 WB signage from the US 202/US 44 multiplex, including small-font shields such as the 167's that tell you they have two directions but fail to specify which is which.
 Why not just put SOUTH on the left, NORTH on the right, and give the extra shield to a roadgeek?
 Incidentally, that JUNCTION sign is way off base - this sign is on both of those routes, and signage should more clearly establish that what one is approaching is the split between them.